Is PCW Recycled Paper the Holy Grail of Sustainability?

 Recycled paper requires the conversion of waste and scrap paper back into pulp.
 It’s classified into two categories: pre-consumer waste and post-consumer waste.
 Pre-consumer recycled pulp is made from scraps and off cuttings during the printing process.
 Post-consumer waste is exactly as it sounds.
 It’s made from the magazines, mail, and other natural fibers we throw into the blue curbside recycle bins.
 In both cases, these materials are collected and sent to special recycled pulping facilities where they are shredded, rehydrated, de-inked, and bleached.
 The final product looks a lot like virgin fiber pulp; once again, it’s shipped to the papermill.

 It’s important to note, however, that this process does somewhat reduce the positive environmental impact of recycled paper.
 Re-bleaching and de-inking are both energy intensive processes that produce a lot of chemical waste.
-There is some advantage to recycling printing paper into other products, like napkins, that do not need to undergo as much reprocessing.
+There is some advantage to recycling printing paper into other products, like napkins, that do not need require as much reprocessing.
 Despite the process of re-bleaching and de-inking, Post-Consumer Waste Pulp (PCWP) still has some significant environmental benefits.
 Producing one ton of PCWP reduces total energy usage by 33% and total water usage by 49%, compared to virgin pulp paper.
 Using recycled paper made without chlorine bleaching can reduce those impacts even further.

 So if PCWP is better for the environment, it stands to reason that the more PCW content in recycled paper, the better, right?
 Well, not so fast.
 Very few sheets of paper are made from 100% recycled pulp.
-Virgin fibers are longer, stronger and have more predictable ink absorption tendencies.
+Virgin fibers are longer, stronger, and have more predictable ink absorption tendencies.
 Recycled pulp is most often mixed with virgin pulp to produce fine printing papers.
 Around 20% recycled content is the most common ratio.
 So, if we are only using sustainably forested pulp (FSC Certified) papers in the first place, why the need to support the expensive process of paper recycling?

 The argument for recycling paper